Willo80/my-terminal-assignment/docs/README.md

 ## App Repository

-Click [Here](https://github.com/Willo80/my-terminal-assignment.git) to access repository
+Click [Here](https://github.com/Willo80/my-terminal-assignment.git) to access the src file in the repository

 ## Style Guide